Skip to main content

 • Describe how to use critical points to locate absolute extrema over a closed interval.

-Given a particular function, we are often interested in determining the largest and smallest values of the function.
+Given a particular function, we are often interested in determining the largest and smallest values.
 This information is important in creating accurate graphs.
-Finding the maximum and minimum values of a function also has practical significance, because we can use this method to solve optimization problems, such as maximizing profit, minimizing the amount of material used in manufacturing an aluminum can, or finding the maximum height a rocket can reach.
-In this section, we look at how to use derivatives to find the largest and smallest values for a function.
+Finding a function's maximum and minimum values is also practical because this method can solve optimization problems, such as maximizing profit, minimizing the amount of material used in manufacturing an aluminum can, or finding the maximum height a rocket can reach.
+This section uses derivatives to find a function's largest and smallest values.

 Absolute Extrema